WWE News: In Response To The ‘Fire Braun’ Petition, Fans Have Created A ‘Give Braun A Raise’ Petition

 Braun managed to continue the role he was on with this tweet.
 If Strowman saw the petition, you know WWE saw it too.
 It seems that they may have even contacted Jennifer.
 She claimed in an update to the petition that “after having a talk someone that works for the WWE, I need to take this petition down.
 But thank you for the support.”

 This was an update from Wednesday, but the petition has managed to stay up.
-In response to this petition and the great work Braun Strowman has done, fans decided to do a petition on the same Change.org website, this time, to get Braun a raise.
-The petition, created by a person named Sara T., claimed in her synopsis for supporting a raise for Braun…
+In response to this petition and the great work Braun Strowman has done, fans decided to do a petition on the same Change.org website, this time to get Braun a raise.

-“So there’s a petition to try and fire Braun Strowman for his beat down of Roman Reigns last night on Raw.
+The petition, created by a person named Sara T., claimed in her synopsis for supporting a raise for Braun, “So there’s a petition to try and fire Braun Strowman for his beat down of Roman Reigns last night on Raw.
 Fire?
 No……….give that man a raise for making me love that backstage segment!
 I know I’m not the only one out there that feels this way.
 Strowman actually made me like a segment that had Reigns in it, granted he was getting beaten up but that’s just great storytelling.”

 While WWE is unlikely to fire or give Braun Strowman a raise for his recent actions, the fact that he got the world talking is certainly a very good thing for the man.
 Braun has slowly become a favorite among WWE fans due to how he has progressed and how he has worked as a character.
 Strowman will reportedly get a WWE Universal Title shot within the next few months.
 Braun Strowman versus Brock Lesnar may turn out to do big things for WWE if Braun stays this hot with fans.